httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Scheme {#content-request-scheme}

 The `@scheme` identifier refers to the scheme of the target URL of the HTTP request message.
 The value is the scheme as a string as defined in {{SEMANTICS}} Section 4.2.
+While the scheme itself is case-insensitive, it MUST be normalized to lowercase for inclusion in the signature input string.

 For example, the following request message requested over plain HTTP: